Consequentialism: Agent-focused or agent-neutral

+Non-humans

 Many consequentialist theories may seem primarily concerned with human beings and their relationships with other human beings.
 However, some philosophers argue that we should not limit our ethical consideration to the interests of human beings alone.
 Jeremy Bentham, who is regarded as the founder of utilitarianism, argues that animals can experience pleasure and pain, thus demanding that 'non-human animals' should be a serious object of moral concern.

 More recently, Peter Singer has argued that it is unreasonable that we do not give equal consideration to the interests of animals as to those of human beings when we choose the way we are to treat them.
 Such equal consideration does not necessarily imply identical treatment of humans and non-humans, any more than it necessarily implies identical treatment of all humans.

 Value of consequences

 One way to divide various consequentialisms is by the types of consequences that are taken to matter most, that is, which consequences count as good states of affairs.
 According to utilitarianism, a good action is one that results in an increase in pleasure, and the best action is one that results in the most pleasure for the greatest number.
 Closely related is eudaimonic consequentialism, according to which a full, flourishing life, which may or may not be the same as enjoying a great deal of pleasure, is the ultimate aim.
 Similarly, one might adopt an aesthetic consequentialism, in which the ultimate aim is to produce beauty.
 However, one might fix on non-psychological goods as the relevant effect.
 Thus, one might pursue an increase in material equality or political liberty instead of something like the more ephemeral "pleasure".
 Other theories adopt a package of several goods, all to be promoted equally.
 As the consequentialist approach contains an inherent assumption that the outcomes of a moral decision can be quantified in terms of "goodness" or "badness," or at least put in order of increasing preference, it is an especially suited moral theory for a probabilistic and decision theoretical approach.